 (d) in the case of conservancy dues referred to in paragraph (ii) of item 2, on 1 July or 1 January, as the case may be;

-(e) in the case of conservancy dues referred to in paragraph (b) of sub-item (1) of item 3, 1 July;
+(e) in the case of conservancy dues referred to in item 3, on 1 July.

-(f) in the case of the conservancy dues referred to in sub-item (2) of item 3, on the first day on which the vessel makes use of a harbour.
+[(f) deleted]

-(2a) For the purposes of this regulation and the Third Schedule Division 2, “commercial vessel” means a vessel which is not used solely for pleasure or recreation and the use of which is made, allowed or authorised in the course of any business or in connection with any commercial transaction but does not include a vessel referred to in subregulation (1)(a) to (f).
+(2a) For the purposes of this regulation, “commercial vessel” means a vessel which is not used solely for pleasure or recreation and the use of which is made, allowed or authorised in the course of any business or in connection with any commercial transaction but does not include a vessel referred to in subregulation (1)(a) to (f).

 (3) Where the master of a vessel entering or within any port claims, by reason of there having been made a payment in respect of conservancy dues referred to in the Third Schedule Division 2 item 1, to be entitled to use that port for any period without further payment of conservancy dues, the Harbour Master may require the master or owner to produce satisfactory evidence of the payment so claimed to have been made and, subject to subregulation (4), where satisfactory evidence of that payment is not produced, the master or owner is liable to pay conservancy dues as if the payment claimed to have been made had not been made.